 Development for Mexico’s manufacturing industry is supported by one of the smallest states in the country, Queretaro.
 In the past decade Foreign Direct Investment (FDI) in Queretaro has doubled, according to FDI Intelligence.
 Many factors have contributed to the state’s growing economy including government support for higher education and infrastructure.
-The state capital maintains most of the foreign investment and holds 31% of Mexico’s infrastructure budget for 2016.
+Queretaro held 31% of Mexico’s infrastructure budget in 2016.

 Queretaro is home to many major industries and was named one of the top places to do business in the Americas for 2015/2016 according to the Financial Times.
-Aerospace, automotive, IT, home appliances, and food production are the five main industries with a presence in Queretaro.
+Manufacturing companies in Mexico are flocking to build maquiladoras and start operations around the Queretaro region because of its proximity to Mexico City and sea ports.
+This access provides a variety of operations in Queretaro's manufacturing industry — Aerospace, automotive, IT, home appliances, and food production are the five main industries with a presence in Queretaro.

 In 2015 aerospace manufacturing in Mexico accounted for 47 percent of the country’s FDI.
 Queretaro is the main hub to Mexico’s aerospace clusters, and holds a large concentration of over 30 aerospace companies.
 Queretaro is regarded as the rising high-tech center for aerospace manufacturing, and its SMEs are significantly robust because of the big name companies settled in the region including Airbus, Safran, Delta, and Bombardier.
 As an epicenter for new aerospace innovation, Queretaro is enabling other industries to thrive within state lines.
 The list of aerospace companies in Mexico includes: